jonaprieto/specs/src/glossary.md

 An *agent* is ...
 Read more about agents in the [conceptual context](../architecture/conceptual-context.md).

+# Message

+A *message* is any data sent between agents.

 # World

 A *word* is a virtual environment which